GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

 # The folder name is like:
 # ./ptha18-GreaterPerth2023-sealevel60cm/highres_depth_with_variance/ptha18-GreaterPerth2023-sealevel60cm-depth-LogicTreeMean-sum_of_source_zones

-# Use calculations above to get the logic-tree mean exceedance-rates for all
+# Use calculations below to get the logic-tree mean exceedance-rates for all
 # the alternative max-stage thresholds.
 The thresholds must be the same as
 # specified in the earlier qsub script.
 This uses parallel computing.
 for stage_threshold in 0.601 1.6 2.6 3.6 4.6 5.6 6.6 7.6 8.6 9.6 10.6 ; do